 Prebiotics and other specific food components may also change gene expression in various tissues, improving gut function, immunity, and body composition.

-Add more prebiotics to your diet to help avoid the following:
+Add more prebiotics to your diet to help address or avoid the following:

 - Allergies